OCA-Creations/Ally/README.md

 - Add an sh install script for oneliner install.
 - Add tests (and allow custom directories to be inputted for them)?
 - Allow the user to add a custom name for ally? `ally name CUSTOM_NAME`?
+- Improve code and args for all commands.
+- Add docs.
+- Add a man page?
+- Convert all of these notes into issues on GitHub.
+- Should we have automatic alias generation based on frequently used commands?
+- Should we have a list of aliases that you can add? `ally defaults DEFAULT_LIST_NAME`?